-The Pediatric Kidney Transplant program was relocated to Children's Colorado in 1990, after originating at the University of Colorado-School of Medicine in the 1960’s.
+The Pediatric Kidney Transplant Program was relocated to Children's Hospital Colorado in 1990, after originating at the University of Colorado-School of Medicine in the 1960s.
 Our multidisciplinary team consists of qualified healthcare professionals, who are dedicated to the well-being of your child and family.
 In addition to the transplant program at Children's Colorado, you and your child have access to the services of one of the nation's leading pediatric healthcare centers.

 Children's Colorado's Kidney Transplant team is committed to innovative care and strong integrated support for your child and your entire family.
 It is important to know that transplantation is not a cure; it is a treatment option for end-stage kidney failure.
 This requires a lifelong commitment to taking medication and receiving consistent medical treatment.
 The goals of transplantation are to give your child the best treatment for end-stage kidney failure, establish normal kidney function and allow for improved quality of life.

 Advancing treatment through research

 Current research efforts include studies of calcineurin inhibitor (CNI) toxicity in children and the effects of CNI in children following treatment, including after kidney transplantation; studies in Autosomal Dominant Polycystic Kidney Disease (ADPKD); and participation in Improving Renal Outcomes Collaborative (IROC) a learning network of top pediatric kidney transplant centers seeking to improve the health and outcomes of children receiving kidney transplants.

 Outcomes and success rate of kidney transplants